Sanjaykumaar0603/Standard-Chartered-GBS-Campus-Engagement-Event-2024/README.md

 10) For auditing, we provide feature of generating QR code for the generated text OCR, to prevent tampering.

 ## How to run
+NameInCheque.py - Change the "main_directory" to the path of your file. sigext.py - Run as the code is.
+Nothing to be changed.
+Bank_AcctNo_OCR.py - Change the "directory" and "image_path" to the path of you file. databasecheck.py - Provide the cheque number and account number as parameters.
+Requires databases of all the accepted and stoped cheques.

 ## Dependencies
 pip install the following modules: